puzpuzpuz/questdb.io/docs/third-party-tools/pandas.md

 ## Overview

-The QuestDB Python client implements the `dataframe()` method to transform Pandas DataFrames into QuestDB-flavored ILP messages.
+The QuestDB Python client implements the `dataframe()` method to transform Pandas DataFrames into QuestDB-flavored InfluxDB Line Protocol messages.

 The following example shows how to insert data from a Pandas DataFrame to the `trades` table: